Amila Abeysekara

 Amila Sampath Abeysekara (born 7 March 1983: අමිල අබේසේකර), is an actor in Sri Lankan cinema and television.
 Mostly engaged in television, Abeysakara is best known for the role Amantha in the serial Paba, where he won the most popular actor award in 2009.
 He has also hosted four seasons in the reality show Derana Dream Star.

 Personal life

 Amila Abeysekara was born in Kandy.
 At the age of 10, they moved to Maharagama.
 He has two younger brothers.
 He started to education from Dharmaraja College, Kandy, and then moved to President's College, Maharagama.
 He played cricket in school times, where he continued to play for clubs before entering to acting.
 He is married to longtime partner Theja Jayawardena.
 The wedding was celebrated in 2010, however wedding was registered in 2004.
-She is currently working as a flight attendant in Emirates airline.
+She is currently working as a flight attendant in the airline Emirates.

 Career

 In 1998, Abeysekara got the opportunity as an arbitrator at Swarnavahini.
 He started acting career in 2000 with the blockbuster serial Depath Nai.
 His maiden cinema acting came through 2008 film Hathara Denama Soorayo which is a remake of 1971 blockbuster of the same name directed by Neil Rupasinghe.
 He played the character Linton in that movie as a supportive role.
 In 2012, he acted in Sihinaya Dige Enna as the lead actor.

 He hosted the musical program Rhythm Chat telecast on Jathika Rupavahini.